akulaarora/parallel-csp-dg-stepping/README.md

 # Parallelizing Constrained Shortest Path Using (∆, Γ)-Stepping Algorithm

-In this paper, we implement the first serial implementation and a shared-memory parallel implementations of the (∆, Γ)-stepping algorithm to solve the NP-hard Constrained Shortest Path (CSP) problem.
+In this paper, we implement the first serial andshared-memory parallel implementations of the (∆, Γ)-stepping algorithm to solve the NP-hard Constrained Shortest Path (CSP) problem.
 The CSP problem says that for a directed graph with non-negative costs and weights for all edges in the graph, find the shortest path (by cost) such that the total weight of the path is less than a given positive